Republic of Malawi

 Malawi's economic reliance on the export of agricultural commodities renders it particularly vulnerable to external shocks such as declining terms of trade and drought.
 High transport costs, which can comprise over 30% of its total import bill, constitute a serious impediment to economic development and trade.
 Malawi must import all its fuel products.
 Paucity of skilled labor; difficulty in obtaining expatriate employment permits; bureaucratic red tape; corruption; and inadequate and deteriorating road, electricity, water, and telecommunications infrastructure further hinder economic development in Malawi.
 However, recent government initiatives targeting improvements in the road infrastructure, together with private sector participation in railroad and telecommunications, have begun to render the investment environment more attractive.

-Malawi has undertaken economic structural adjustment programs supported by the World Bank, the International Monetary Fund (IMF), and other donors since 1981.
+Malawi has undertaken economic structural adjustment programs supported by the World Bank (IBRD), the International Monetary Fund (IMF), and other donors since 1981.
 Broad reform objectives include stimulation of private sector activity and participation through the elimination of price controls and industrial licensing, liberalization of trade and foreign exchange, rationalization of taxes, privatization of state-owned enterprises, and civil service reform.
-Malawi qualified for Highly Indebted Poor Country (HIPC) debt relief.
+Malawi qualified for Highly Indebted Poor Country (HIPC) debt relief and is in the process of refining its Poverty Reduction Strategy.

-Malawi is a member of the following international organizations: UN and some of its specialized and related agencies (i.e. UNCTAD, UNESCO, UNIDO), IMF, World Bank, Multilateral Investment Guarantee Agency (MIGA), World Intellectual Property Organization (WIPO), Berne Convention, Universal Copyright Convention, African Union, Lome Convention, African Development Bank (AFDB), Southern African Development Community (SADC), the Common Market for East and Southern Africa (COMESA), Nonaligned Movement, G-77, and the World Health Organization (WHO).
+Malawi is a member of the following international organizations: UN and some of its specialized and related agencies (i.e. UNCTAD, UNESCO, UNIDO), IMF, World Bank, Multilateral Investment Guarantee Agency (MIGA), World Intellectual Property Organization (WIPO), Berne Convention, Universal Copyright Convention, Organization of African Unity (OAU), Lome Convention, African Development Bank (AFDB), Southern African Development Community (SADC), the Common Market for East and Southern Africa (COMESA), Nonaligned Movement, G-77, and the World Health Organization (WHO).

 The transition from a one-party state to a multi-party democracy significantly strengthened the already cordial U.S. relationship with Malawi.
 Significant numbers of Malawians study in the United States.
-The United States has an active Peace Corps program, Centers for Disease Control and Prevention, Department of Health and Human Services, and an Agency for International Development (USAID) mission in Malawi.
+The United States has an active Peace Corps program and an Agency for International Development (USAID) mission in Malawi.

 U.S. and Malawian views on the necessity of economic and political stability in southern Africa generally coincide.
 Through a pragmatic assessment of its own national interests and foreign policy objectives, Malawi advocates peaceful solutions to the region's problems through negotiation.
 Malawi works to achieve these objectives in the United Nations, COMESA, and SADC.
-Malawi is the first southern African country to receive peacekeeping training under the U.S.-sponsored African Crisis Response Force Initiative (ACRI) and has joined the successor program, African Contingency Operations Training Assistance (ACOTA).
+Malawi is the only southern African country to receive peacekeeping training under the U.S.-sponsored African Crisis Response Force Initiative (ACRI) and is slated to participate in its successor program African Contingency Operations Training Assistance (ACOTA).
 It has an active slate of peacetime engagement military-to-military programs.
 The two countries maintain a continuing dialogue through diplomatic representatives and periodic visits by senior officials.

 U.S. Agency for International Development (USAID)

-The first Peace Corps volunteers arrived in Malawi in 1963.
-Under the conservative Banda regime, the program was suspended for several years due to the "nonconformist" role of some volunteers but was restored in 1978.
+The first Peace Corps Volunteers arrived in Malawi in 1963.
+Under the conservative Banda regime, the program was suspended for several years due to the "nonconformist" role of some Volunteers but was restored in 1978.
 Since that time, the program has developed a close working relationship with the Government of Malawi.
-In total, over 2,200 Americans have served as Peace Corps volunteers in Malawi.
+In total, over 2,000 Americans have served as Peace Corps Volunteers in Malawi.

-The change of government in 1994 allowed the placement of volunteers at the community level for the first time.
+The change of government in 1994 allowed the placement of Volunteers at the community level for the first time.
 With the increased flexibility in programming, the Peace Corps began working to refocus programming and identify more appropriate areas for Peace Corps intervention at the community level.
-Currently, there are about 100 volunteers working in health, education, and environment.
+Currently, there are about 120 Volunteers working in health, education, and environment.

-Environment volunteers focus on community-based management of natural resources with border communities near national parks and forest reserves that want to utilize their resources in a more sustainable manner.
-This includes the promotion of sustainable agricultural practices, income-generating activities, and agroforestry interventions.
+Environment Volunteers focus on community based management of natural resources with border communities that want to utilize their resources in a more sustainable manner.
+This includes the promotion of sustainable agricultural practices, income generating activities, and agroforestry interventions.

-The Crisis Corps program utilizes returned volunteers in short-term assignments for specific projects related to HIV/AIDS and food security.
-Crisis Corps volunteers are generally assigned with a local NGO to assist with activities that build capacity and develop materials within the organizations.
+The Crisis Corps program utilizes Returned Volunteers in short-term assignments for specific projects related to HIV/AIDS.
+Crisis Corps Volunteers are generally assigned with a local NGO to assist with activities that build capacity and develop materials within the organizations.

 Principal U.S. Officials